Paschou-Lab/ReAct/Simulator/README.md

 ```
 bash Compile /directory/of/where/you/what/the/tool/to/be/
 ```
-then an exicutable titled `SimEigentrat` should be created in the designated directory.
+then an exicutable titled `SimEigenstrat` should be created in the designated directory.

 ## Quick demo for SimEigentrat
 Go to the directory where `SimEigentrat` is created, and run
 ```
-./SimEigentrat Homo 12345 5 0.05 100000 1.2 1000 1000 1 DemoSim_Homo
+./SimEigenstrat Homo 12345 5 0.05 100000 1.2 1000 1000 1 DemoSim_Homo
 ```
 This should not take more than 10 minutes to run on any "normal" desktop or laptop.
 As a reuslt, it should give us two files `DemoSim_Homo.tfam` and `DemoSim_Homo.tped`.
 They are standard plink plain text files.
 They should contain genotypes of 100,000 SNPs (out of which 1000 are causal with predefined risk r = 1.2), for 5 stratified populations with fixation index Fst = 0.05, each with 1000 case and 1000 controls -- so 1000*2*5 = 10,000 samples,a and 100,000 SNPs in total.
 You can verified this by doing